networkservicemesh/fanout/README.md

 * `worker-count` is the number of parallel queries per request.
 By default equals to count of IP list.
 Use this only for reducing parallel queries per request.
 * `network` is a specific network protocol.
 Could be `tcp`, `udp`, `tcp-tls`.
 * `except` is a list is a space-separated list of domains to exclude from proxying.
+* `attempt-count` is the number of attempts for connect to upstream server.
+By default `3`.

 ## Metrics